larry-athey/boilermaker/Instructions/WebUI.md

 **Target Temp:** The target temperature in this mode works exactly the same way as it does in **Temperature Cruise** mode.

+**Proportional Gain:** This is the "P" in PID, the default setting is 1.0 in a new Boilermaker.

+**Integral Gain:** This is the "I" in PID, the default setting is 0.005 in a new Boilermaker.

+**Derivative Gain:** This is the "D" in PID, the default setting is 1.0 in a new Boilermaker.

 ### Fourth WebUI Data Card